oivas000/XChacha20_Poly130/README.md

 # XChacha20_Poly1305

 **Created by [oivas000](https://github.com/oivas000).**

 **XChacha20_Poly130 encryption &amp; decryption in C++ using libsodium**

-- Only tested on Linux (Ubuntu) &amp; may not be compatible with Windows OS and others.

 ## Usage

 ```
 Usage: main [-d] <input> <output> [<password>]
 '-' can use as STDIN or STDOUT.